HighlandersFRC/MIRV-Robot/README.md

 ## Installation
-To setup the MIRV codebase on your system, please see the installation instructions [here](installation.md)
+To setup the MIRV codebase on your system, please see the installation instructions [here](installation.md).

+To setup an AGX for a new MIRV Rover, please see the installation instructions [here](agx_setup.md).